 If N is greater than 0, then the Maximum Transmit Power field has N octets, with N representing the number of 20 MHz channels for which a maximum transmit PSD is indicated.
 The X-th octet (X = integer ranging from 1 to N) of the Maximum Transmit Power field is the Maximum Transmit PSD X subfield, which indicates the maximum transmit PSD for the X-th 20 MHz channel.

-If the BSS bandwidth is 20, 40, 80 or 160 MHz, N is less than or equal to 1, 2, 4 or 8, respectively.
-The Maximum Transmit PSD 1-N subfields correspond to 20 MHz channels from lowest to highest frequency, respectively, within the indicated bandwidth.
+If the BSS bandwidth is 20, 40, 80 or 160 MHz, the Maximum Transmit PSD 1-N subfields correspond to 20 MHz channels from lowest to highest frequency, respectively, within the indicated bandwidth.
 If N is equal to 1, 2, 4 or 8 for 20, 40, 80 or 160 MHz BSS bandwidth, respectively, the indicated bandwidth is the BSS bandwidth.
 If N is greater than 0 and less than 2, 4 or 8 for 40, 80 or 160 MHz BSS bandwidth, respectively, then the indicated bandwidth is the primary 20 MHz, primary 40 MHz or primary 80 MHz channel for N equal to 1, 2 or 4, respectively.
+If N is greater than 1, 2 or 4 for 20, 40 or 80 MHz BSS bandwidth, respectively, then the indicated bandwidth is wider than the BSS bandwidth.
+In this case, the Maximum Transmit PSD 1-M subfields correspond to the 20 MHz channels from lowest to highest frequency, respectively, within the BSS bandwidth where M is 1, 2 or 4 for 20, 40 or 80 MHz BSS bandwidth, respectively.
+And the Maximum Transmit PSD (M+1)-N subfields are reserved for future use – see 10.22.4 (Operation with the Transmit Power Envelope element).

 If the BSS bandwidth is 80+80 MHz, N is less than or equal to 8.
 If N is equal to 8 and the BSS bandwidth is 80+80 MHz, the Maximum Transmit PSD 1-4 subfields correspond to the 20 MHz channels from lowest to highest frequency, respectively, within the 80 MHz segment lower in frequency; the Maximum Transmit PSD 5-8 subfields correspond to the 20 MHz channels from lowest to highest frequency, respectively, within the 80 MHz segment higher in frequency.
 If N is greater than 0 and less than 8 for 80+80 MHz BSS bandwidth, then the bandwidth indicated by the Maximum Transmit PSD 1-N subfields is the primary 20 MHz, primary 40 MHz or primary 80 MHz channel for N equal to 1, 2 or 4, respectively.
 In this case, the Maximum Transmit PSD 1-N subfields correspond to 20 MHz channels from lowest to highest frequency, respectively, within the indicated bandwidth.